Top 15 Unusual Countries to Study Abroad To Consider This Year

 10. Argentina

+Students can also pick Argentina as their study-abroad destination.
 The second-largest country in South America, Argentina is ideal for students keen on outdoor adventure and exploration.
 Argentina is also considered one of the safest countries in the region and is known for its fun-loving culture and passionate national identity.
-The capital city, Buenos Aires has over a 100 movie theatres due to a robust film industry.
+The capital city, Buenos Aires, has over 100 movie theaters due to a robust film industry.
 You can typically study for free at any state-funded (public) university, with tuition fees of around US$5,100 per year or more at private institutions.
 You’ll need around US$5,000 for living expenses, with rent costing around US$350 per month.
 You should learn the Tango dance while you are there.
 It is Argentina’s national dance.

-WATCH: Top 10 Countries with Best Education Systems in the World
+WATCH: Top 10 Countries with the Best Education Systems in the World

 11. Taiwan